Alon Stein

 Alon Stein (אלון שטיין; born January 4, 1978) is an Israeli-German professional basketball coach and former player.
-He is currently working as assistant coach for Maccabi Rishon Lezion of the Israeli Premier League.
+He most recently worked as assistant coach for Maccabi Rishon Lezion of the Israeli Premier League.

 Biography

 Alon Stein was born in Hadera, Israel.
 He scored 60 points at the State Youth Cup final in 1992, when he was 14 years old.

 Sports career

 He played for the Israeli U22 National Team in 1996–98, alongside Oded Kattash.

 His first professional team was Hapoel Galil Elyon, which he joined in 1995, at the age of 17.
 In 2011, Stein signed with Maccabi Tel Aviv.

 On June 27, 2019, Stein was named Hapoel Hevel Modi'in new head coach.